Substantial boost to the accessibility and quality of life in the Amsterdam region

 Zuidasdok is being built in the heart of the bustling South axis where living, working and doing business go together in a small space.
 The tender included an explicit challenge to bidders to focus attention on the environmental aspects of this extensive project.
 An innovative project approach was therefore required in order to meet design requirements and a range of objectives including the reduction of environmental pollution.

 Construction will commence in 2019.
-In the coming period, ZuidPlus will focus on preparatory work and further developing the design and planning of the project.
+In the coming period, the focus will be on preparatory work and further developing the design and planning of the project.
 Zuidasdok is due for completion in 2028.
 With a contract value of 990 million euros, Zuidasdok is currently one of the largest infrastructure projects in the Netherlands.
 The project is funded by the state, municipality of Amsterdam, the Transportation Amsterdam region and the province of North Holland with an additional contribution of NS.
 Rijkswaterstaat acts as contracting authority.

-Nominated: World Architecture Festival (WAF) Award 2018
+Nomination: World Architecture Festival (WAF) Award 2018